 “Flesh that is yours shall Z’garh Khrl’ur bestow.
 Inside you Kragn dwells, and to Kragn shall you return.”

-Dylan’s first thought when he peered through the window was: Why has he brought us to this dump?
+Dylan’s first thought when he peered through the window was: Why have they dragged me to this dump?
 But when he pushed into the shop and the bell tinkled, he couldn’t help but smile.
 The bell was a grinning metal skull hanging from a twisted wire noose.

 “Cool, hey?” chirped Mike behind him – which was enough to immediately make it uncool.

 His father dropped a heavy hand on his shoulder.
-“This way,” he said to his wife, pushing Dylan out of the way like a hat stand.
+“This way,” he said to his wife, moving Dylan aside like a hat stand.

 Dylan glanced at his mother, who was having one of her moods.
-She’d dressed in a plain grey sack, pulled in at the waist by a black belt.
+She’d dressed in a plain grey sack, pulled in at the waist by a black belt, the outfit completed by an over-sized blue denim jacket.
 Her brown hair was held back with an elastic band and tucked behind her ears.
-Her face was pale and expressionless as she stared past Mike, past the jumble of merchandise, through the shop walls to something on the other side.
-She’d spent all morning in bed and her eyes looked like they wished they were back there.
+Her face was pale and expressionless as she stared past Mike, past the jumble of merchandise, through the shop walls, to something on the other side.
+She’d spent all morning in bed, and her eyes looked like they wished they were back there.

 Mike was compensating by being annoyingly cheerful.
-It was the only tool in his toolbox and he could always be relied upon to bring it out when someone was feeling down.
-It never worked, but he seemed to believe the universe depended on him maintaining a kind of emotional equilibrium to keep their dysfunctional family from imploding.
+It was the only tool in his toolbox, and he could always be relied upon to bring it out when someone was feeling down.
+It never worked, but he seemed to believe the universe depended on him maintaining a state of emotional equilibrium to keep their dysfunctional family from imploding.

 Suddenly his father cried, “Voilà!” and did an improvised tap dance.
 He ended with his open hand pointing at a dusty sideboard that looked as if it had seen better days.
 His mouth opened in a huge grin.

 “Is that…?” began Lauren, her eyes coming back into focus.